jacentino/SqlFun/README.md

 ## How it works
 Most of us think about data access code as a separate layer.
 We don't like to spread SQL queries across all the application.
 Better way is to build an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.
-SqlFun makes a design requirement.
+SqlFun makes it a design requirement.

 ### Installation
 SqlFun can be added to your solution from Package Manager Console: